tapnair/Fusion360AddinSkeleton/README.md

 # Fusion360AddinSkeleton
 Framework to simplify the creation of Fusion 360 Addin

-The documentation still needs much work but here is a rough outline of to use the framework:
+# *Notice:* This utility has been deprecated.
+Please see the latest version here: [Apper](https://apper.readthedocs.io)
+[Apper](https://apper.readthedocs.io) is a framework to simplify the creation of Fusion 360 Addin.

+# -- OLD DOCS left for posterity --

-# Usage
+## Usage
 Download or clone this repo.

 Move the folder into your add-ins directory.
 [Click Here](https://tapnair.github.io/installation.html) for more information